WrErase/ec-load/README.md

 Clojure code written to import Eve Central CSV Dumps (http://eve-central.com/dumps) into a postgres database.
 Basic validations are included, as well as history logging and generation of order statistics.

+The main goal was to use [pmap](http://clojuredocs.org/clojure_core/clojure.core/pmap) to improve the performance of the import and statistics generation code by running it across multiple cores.

 My first attempt with Clojure, and still very much under construction (but working).

 Written to import files into db for https://github.com/WrErase/eveyl